opencad-community/OpenCAD/CONTRIBUTING.md

-**Looking for help?** NetBox has a vast, active community of fellow users that may be able to provide assistance.
-Just [start a discussion](https://github.com/opencad-community/netbox/discussions/new) right here on GitHub!
+**Looking for help?** OpenCAD has a vast, active community of fellow users that may be able to provide assistance.
+Just [start a discussion](https://github.com/opencad-community/opencad/discussions/new) right here on GitHub!
 Or if you'd prefer to chat, join us live in the `#general-dev` channel on the [OpenCAD Community Discord](http://discord.io/opencadproject)!

 <div align="center">
   <h3>